sshoogr/sshoogr/README.md

 ### Basic usage

-The entry point for using the DSL is `remoteSession` method, which accepts an SSH URL and a closure with Groovy or DSL code:
+The entry point for using the DSL is the `remoteSession` method, which accepts an SSH URL and a closure with Groovy or DSL code:

     engine.remoteSession('user2:654321@localhost:2222') {
       exec 'rm -rf /tmp/*'